Iris leptophylla: Description

 It has very short pedicels, and a flared, perianth tube of 3.5–5 cm long, and up to 1.5 cm in diameter.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The falls are obovate or spatulate (spoon-like) shaped, 5–5.5 cm long and 2 cm wide.
 In the centre of the petal is a yellow, or white beard.
 They also have a dissected yellow crest.
-The erect standards are lanceolate,3.5–4 cm long and between 0.5–1 cm wide.
+The erect standards are lanceolate,3.5–4 cm long and between 0.5 and 1 cm wide.

-It has stamens that are between 1, to 4 cm long.
+It has stamens that are between 1 and 4 cm long.
 It also has white anthers.

 The light blue, style branches are about 4.5 cm long, with blue and white stripes.

-After the iris has flowered, between May to June, or May to July. it produces an ovoid, or cylindric seed capsule.
+After the iris has flowered, between May and June, or May and July. it produces an ovoid, or cylindric seed capsule.
 Which is 4 cm long and 1.3 cm wide, with an acute point, and 6 prominent veins.
 It dehisces (splits open) laterally, to reveal pear shaped, dark brown seeds, with a brown aril (appendage).